Goods and Services Tax (GST)

 - Harmonized System Nomenclature (HSN) code is used for the classification of goods.
 (HSN is a globally-adopted product description and coding system)

-In order to avoid an issue for classification of a supply involving both goods and services, a Schedule has been prescribed under the GST legislation to determine if transactions shall be treated as a supply of goods or services.
+In order to avoid an issue for classification of a supply involving both goods and services, a Schedule has been prescribed under the GST legislation to determine if transactions shall be treated as a ‘supply of goods’ or as ‘supply of services’.

 Furthermore, ITC of supplies by newly registered vendors may be restricted for a specific time period.

-- Refunds : Companies engaged in zero-rated supplies (exports out of India and supplies to SEZs) are eligible to claim a refund of GST paid thereon, or unutilized accumulated ITC, subject to certain conditions and restrictions.
+- Refunds: Companies engaged in zero-rated supplies (exports out of India and supplies to SEZs for authorized operations) are eligible to claim a refund of GST paid thereon, or unutilized accumulated ITC, subject to certain conditions and restrictions.

-- Anti-profiteering : An anti-profiteering measure has been incorporated under the GST Law to ensure that any benefits due to the fungibility of ITC between goods and services or the reduction of the tax rate on supply of goods or services would result in a commensurate reduction in the prices of such goods/services.
-The government has empowered the Competition Commission of India to decide the anti-profiteering cases5 as the term of the National Anti-profiteering Committee ended 30 November 2022.
+- Anti-profiteering: An anti-profiteering measure has been incorporated under the GST Law to ensure that any benefits due to the fungibility of ITC between goods and services or the reduction of the tax rate on supply of goods or services would result in a commensurate reduction in the prices of such goods/services.
+The government has empowered the Principal Bench of the GST Appellate Tribunal (GSTAT) to decide the anti-profiteering cases with a sunset clause of 1 April 2025.

-The GST regime has largely stabilized since its implementation six years back.
-The GST regime has completed 6 years since it was introduced.
+The GST regime has largely stabilized since its implementation approximately 7 years ago.
 Businesses did face certain issues while transitioning to GST, which was expected given the change of this magnitude.
-The GST Council has been receptive to representations made by the industry and has constantly announced amendments and trade facilitation measures to mitigate any adverse impact to businesses.
-However, the administration is now focusing on plugging the revenue leakages through special drives to weed out fake/suspicious GSTINs from the GST eco-system.
+The GST Council has been receptive to representations made by the industry and has constantly announced amendments and trade facilitation measures to mitigate any adverse impact to businesses and reduction of ongoing litigations.
+The administration is also focusing on plugging the revenue leakages through special drives to weed out fake/suspicious GSTINs from the GST eco-system.